Drunk (book): Reception

 The book received mostly positive reviews from critics.
 In a review for The New York Times, Zoë Lescaze wrote that "Slingerland takes up the cause with all the chivalry of a knight-errant, and his infectious passion makes this book a romp as well as a refreshingly erudite rejoinder to the prevailing wisdom."
-Peter Gray, writing in Evolutionary Studies in Imaginative Culture, praised the book as "just under 300 pages of fact-filled, thought-provoking, humorous and engaging prose, telling a rich story of alcohol in human social life."
+Peter Gray, in Evolutionary Studies in Imaginative Culture, "just under 300 pages of fact-filled, thought-provoking, humorous and engaging prose, telling a rich story of alcohol in human social life."

 Publishers Weekly, Vijaysree Venkatraman of New Scientist, Camper English of The Alcohol Professor and Jeffrey Meyer of Library Journal described it as entertaining, informative and well researched.

 Kirkus Reviews and Ralph Peterson of Seattle Book Review, gave the book more negative reviews, describing its arguments as repetitive and unconvincing.